Quantum state transfer between twins in weighted graphs: Perfect state transfer

-It is known that PST is monogamous \cite{Kay2011}, while PGST is not as shown by a weighted graph in \cite[Example 2]{Johnston2017} that exhibits Laplacian PGST from one vertex to three distinct vertices.
-Proper FR is also not monogamous, as illustrated by an infinite family of regular graphs that exhibits proper FR from one vertex to two other vertices at different times \cite[Theorem 12.2]{Chan2020}.
-Now, by Theorem \ref{pgstfrtw} and Lemma \ref{3tw}, if PGST or proper FR occurs between vertices in a set of twins $T$, then $|T|=2$.
-Consequently, a vertex $u$ with a twin in $X$ can only pair up to at most one vertex $v$ to exhibit PGST or proper FR.
-That is, PGST and proper FR are monogamous when they involve a vertex with a twin.
+It is known that PST is monogamous \cite{Kay2011}.
+However, PGST is not, as shown by the Cartesian product of $P_2$ and $P_3$ provided by Pal and Bhattacharjya in \cite[Example 4.1]{PAL2017746} which exhibits pairwise adjacency PGST between four vertices.
+For the weighted case, Johnston et al.\ provided a graph that exhibits Laplacian PGST from one vertex to three distinct vertices \cite[Example 2]{Johnston2017}.
+However, from Lemma \ref{3tw}, if PGST occurs between vertices in a set of twins $T$, then $\lvert T\rvert=2$.
+Combining this with Lemma \ref{strcospchar}, we conclude that a vertex $u$ with a twin in $X$ can only pair up with at most one vertex $v$ to exhibit PGST.
+That is, PGST is monogamous when it involves a vertex with a twin.

-We now characterize PST between twin vertices in $X$.
-Let $T$ be a set of twins in $X$.
-Since PST is a special case of PGST, strong cospectrality is also a necessary condition for PST, along with periodicity.
-Thus, we assume that the vertices in $T$ are strongly cospectral and periodic, so that $|T|=2$, $\sigma_u(M)=\sigma_v(M)$ and Theorem \ref{ratiocon} holds.
-Without loss of generality, suppose $T=\{u,v\}$ and consider $\theta$ in (\ref{adjalpha}).
-Invoking Proposition \ref{alphabeta} yields $\theta$ as an eigenvalue of $M$.
-Now, assume $\theta,\lambda_1,\ldots,\lambda_r$ are the eigenvalues in $\sigma_u(M)$ with corresponding spectral idempotents $E_{\theta},E_1,\ldots,E_r$.
-PST occurs between $u$ and $v$ in $X$ at time $\tau$ if and only if

-for some unit $\gamma\in\mathbb{C}$.
-Using (\ref{specdecM}) and the fact that the spectral idempotents sum to identity, we can write (\ref{freq}) as